bcgov/digital-trust-toolkit/docs/governance/justice/legal-professional/governance.md

 - Tag for the credential definition is "lawyer"
 - Credential definition is revocable

-_The subject of a Person credential is the individual to whom it was issued, i.e., its holder.
-See the Credential Assurance section, above, for why a verifier can be confident that the holder of a Person credential is the subject of the credential._

 ### 5.2 Attributes
 _A list of all the attributes in the credential, with a table describing each attribute.
 Subheadings and notes may be used to provide information that applies to a group of attributes, e.g., “Name” to describe Given Names and Family Name, “Address” to describe the set of address attributes._